ComputationalRadiationPhysics/picongpu/src/tools/png2gas/README.md

 you want to create.
 Run `png2gas --help` for detailed usage information.

 Valid density input images are greyscale PNGs.
-The **Value** component of the image in HSV colorspace is used to compute the normalized density as a 32bit float value in [0.0,1.0].
+The **Value** component of the image in HSV colorspace is used for the normalized density as a 32bit float value in [0.0,1.0].
-White (Value = 1.0) in the input image is considered no density/vacuum and thus converted to a density value of 0.0.
-Black is converted accordingly.
+Black (Value = 0.0) in the input image is considered no density/vacuum, white is used accordingly.